Bayesian Online Natural Gradient (BONG): Methods

 \subsection{Conjugate case}

-Our approach is motivated by the following result which states that \bong matches exact Bayesian inference when the variational distribution and the likelihood are conjugate exponential families: \begin{proposition} Let the observation distribution be an exponential family with natural parameter $\vtheta_{t}$ (where for convenience $\vy_{t}$ is encoded as the sufficient statistics)
+Our approach is motivated by the following result which states that \bong matches exact Bayesian inference when the variational distribution and the likelihood are conjugate exponential families: \begin{proposition} Let the observation distribution (likelihood) be an exponential family with natural parameter $\vtheta_{t}$ (where \kpm{$T_l(\vy_t)=\vy_t$ is the sufficient statistics for the likelihood and $A(\vtheta_t)$ is the log-partition function) }